myfingersarebroken/interval/README.md

-That's a fuck'n Promise!!!
+That's not a fuck'n Promise!!!
 ========

-tsafp js
+tsnafp js

+But you can rename it, if u wish xD